tatianamac/tm11ty/src/posts/let-me-learn.md

 Unfortunately, so many of our tutorials (and media in general) only comes in one form.
 When our teachings are only provided in one media, in one language, in one _form_, it is inherently inaccessible to some subset of our students.

 I imagine most of us teach to provide opportunities and access.
-Creating access requires us yo provide more than one ways to take in our content.
+Creating access requires us to provide more than one way to take in our content.
 I've broken down each base medium with some of its benefits, tips, and opportunities to make your content more accessible.

 ## Long-form written content